-Stefer Rahardian picks his way through the narrow alleys that wind through his central Jakarta neighborhood, where he has lived since he was 5 years old.
+Stefer Rahardian picks his way through the narrow alleys that wind through his central Jakarta neighborhood, where he has lived since the age of five.

 It is just as well.
 Trouble has had a habit of dogging Rahardian.
 First, it was with his family.
 His mother and father split up 20 years ago, in a country where divorce is still taboo.
 The devastating death of his older brother followed shortly after that.

 As if those incidents were not traumatic enough, every day he was bullied at school for all 90 cents of his lunch money.
-Small in stature and a devout Muslim in a Christian school, Rahardian was an easy mark – until he decided to fight back.
+Small in stature and a devout Muslim in a Christian school, Rahardian was an easy mark – until he decided to stand up for himself.

 “Day by day, month my month, I came to realize that if I do not fight back, then it would be really difficult for me to go to school here,” he explains.
 “In my school, there were so many different guys from the islands of Ambon and Papua.
 They were big.
 So I said, ‘Tomorrow, I will fight.’”

 Rahardian challenged the biggest of the bullies.
 What followed was a short-lived and messy pushing and punching match that was broken up by a teacher.
 But the bullying spell was broken, and the thugs never bothered him again.

 Ironically, it was not that schoolyard tussle that inspired the Indonesian to pick up martial arts.
 It wasn’t until a good friend invited him to a Brazilian jiu-jitsu class in 2008 that he was bitten by the martial arts bug.

 Working a full day as an office boy downtown, the young grappler would brave rush hour Jakarta traffic just to train for two hours every day, pouring much of his salary into paying his coach.
 Progress was slow.